renayo/chicago-traffic-accidents-and-astronomy/README.md

 ## Comparison to Time Series Best Fit Model

-The best fit is MAProcess[11.5993, {}, 68.9079].

-The time series model, specified as MAProcess[11.5993, {}, 68.9079], is an MA (Moving Average) model used for forecasting time series data.
+The best fit time series model, specified as MAProcess[11.5993, {}, 68.9079], is an MA (Moving Average) model used for forecasting time series data.
 The parameters are as follows:

 The first parameter, 11.5993, represents the mean of the time series.